 An important distinction must be made concerning the motivation for developing a water balance model.
 The field data of the groundwater levels around the sand dams provide how much water the sand dams are losing over time.
 The model is being employed to inform the estimate of the various causes of those losses.
-This distinction will be clarified in the article before publication.
-The reviewer's issues with the model are addressed by number.
+This distinction was clarified in the article.